ThreeMammals/Ocelot/docs/features/authentication.rst

 Allowed Scopes
 --------------

-If you add scopes to **AllowedScopes**, Ocelot will get all the user claims (from the token) of the type scope and make sure that the user has at least one of the scopes in the list.
+If you add scopes to ``AllowedScopes``, Ocelot will get all the user claims (from the token) of the type scope and make sure that the user has at least one of the scopes in the list.

-This is a way to restrict access to a Route on a per scope basis.
+This is a way to restrict access to a route on a per scope basis.

 .. _authentication-warning: